Dr Jingshi Liu

 Overview

-Jingshi (Joyce) Liu is an Assistant Professor (Senior Lecturer) in Marketing at the Bayes Business School, City, University of London.
-Joyce's current research focuses on consumer psychology, particularly, the relationship between consumption and consumers’ wellbeing and sense of self.
-Her research has been published in internationally recognized academic journals, such as Journal of Marketing Research, Journal of Consumer Psychology, Psychology and Marketing, Journal of Business Research, and PLOS One.
+Jingshi (Joyce) Liu is a Senior Lecturer in Marketing at the Bayes Business School, City St. George's, University of London.
+Joyce's current research focuses on consumer behavior and sustainability (e.g., social inequality, pro-environmental consumption, ethical consumption).
+Her research has been published in internationally recognized academic journals, such as Journal of Marketing Research, Journal of Consumer Psychology, Journal of Public Policy & Marketing, Psychology & Marketing, and Journal of Business Research.

 Joyce joined Bayes Business School’s Faculty of Management in 2020.
 She holds a Ph.D. in marketing from Hong Kong University of Science and Technology.